 In 2002 Grant Halford started ZJ Solutions, as consulting engineers specializing in bulk materials handling equipment for the mining industry.
 ZJ grew and evolved into a supplier of custom equipment and systems for major mining and aggregate operations in the prairies.

 By 2012 Vale Solutions was contract manufacturing equipment for ZJ projects, combining the strengths of both companies.
 Finding their mix of expertise and experience to have a natural synergy, ZJ Solutions and Vale Solutions were joined to form Vale Industries in 2014.
-2015 sees us delivering JD1870 seeder parts and introducing Aggregate conveyor products.
+2015 saw us introduce JD1870 seeder parts and aggregate conveyors.